-Customer Experience is committed in the AMP6 Final Determination to the procurement, design and implementation of a new Customer Relationship Management & Billing system ("CRMB").
+As part of its commitment to customer service, AMP6 Retail implemented a new Customer Relationship Management & Billing system for its household customers.
+Further investment is being undertaken to deliver a new call centre technology and develop further self-serve capabilities for online customers.
 This is anticipated to deliver improvements across the retail household business including improved customer service and debt management.